o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/organizing/creating-comment-and-group-presets.md

 ---
 linktitle: Creating Comment and Group Presets
 title: Creating Comment and Group Presets in Script Canvas
-description: Save customized node comments and groups as presets for quick reuse in Open 3D Engine's Script Canvas visual scripting editor.
+description: Save customized node comments and groups as presets for quick reuse in the Open 3D Engine (O3DE) Script Canvas visual scripting editor.
 weight: 400
 ---